-While the coloured accent detailing on the side, bonnet and front give it a prestigious aura and emphasise the attention to detail taken in the styling.
+While the coloured accent detailing on the side, bonnet and front gives it a prestigious aura and emphasises the attention to detail taken in the styling.

 As well, the old Evoque wasn’t exactly a bad-looking car.
 In fact, it looked great.
 So if you already have a great base from which to start, why change too much?

 Range Rover has stuck with what they know works, fine-tuning where necessary, and the end result is another stunning looking vehicle.

 SUVs, of any size, don’t have the best reputation of being the most economical.
 That often means they’re heavy on fuel and not great for the environment either.

 For the most part, that’s also true with the Range Rover Evoque.
 Especially if you want a petrol engine.

 In petrol form, the Evoque will return between 29.3 and 31.6 mpg.
 Not amazing figures, although about average for a car of its size with four-wheel drive.

 With the diesel, those numbers rise to between 37.8-46.3 mpg, depending on which model you choose.